Inner Diversity <1>

 An Interview with Manga Artist and TV Personality Hoshino René

 Everyone is a Minority in Some Way

 [Special Feature 076]

-For our special feature on Inner Diversity, we speak with Hoshino René, a man who was born in Cameroon but has lived in Japan since he was three years old.
+For our special feature on Inner Diversity (click here for a special feature overview), we speak with Hoshino René, a man who was born in Cameroon but has lived in Japan since he was three years old.
 Mr. Hoshino is a manga artist who draws upon his own experiences to create humorous stories depicting the cultural differences between Africa and Japan, as well as people's preconceived ideas and misunderstandings regarding different cultures.
 In this interview, we discuss why Mr. Hoshino does not like to use the word "diversity" in his work, and what he believes is necessary for mutual understanding between people from differing cultural backgrounds.

 - ──I hear you were a good drawer from a very young age.